-Procedures for Implementing Alabama Rule Seclusion and Restraint of all Students
+Procedures for Implementing Seclusion and Restraint of All Students

 The Hoover City Board of Education utilizes physical restraint in a manner that complies with the Alabama State Board of Education rule 290-3-1-02(1)(f).
 Physical restraint, as defined by the state rule, may be used in situations in which a student is an immediate danger to himself or to others.
 Designated faculty and staff are provided with training in the appropriate use of physical restraint.
-In each instance that physical restraint is used, the student's parents will be provided with written notification of the incident.
+In each instance that physical restraint is used, the student's parents will be contacted.